 The housings surrounding the millstones are cut from hot-rolled steel that is precision cut by laser.
 The bearings are machine fabricated two-bolt flange bearings with bronze oil bushings pressed into the bearing housings.
 The mill shaft is 3/4 inch diameter.
 The 8 inch Stone Burr Mill is available with either a single-phase 1-hp 120-volt electric motor or a single-phase 2-hp 240-volt electric motor.
 The 8 inch Stone Burr Mill operates at 875-rpm.
 For those configurations that include an electric motor an on/off switch with an 8-foot power cord is included.
 A 7-quart plastic hopper is included with each 8 inch Stone Burr Mill.
 The feed tray is fabricated from stainless steel.

 The 8 inch Stone Burr Mill is available for purchase without the wooden base or steel table, the electric motor, the power cord, and the drive with a guard.
+The dimensions of the mill only are approximately 22 inches tall x 18 inches wide along the shaft by 15 inches deep across the hopper.

 Domestic crated shipping weight is approximately 175 pounds.